katakurashohei/katakurashohei.github.io/_posts/2016-09-17-idea-books.md

 ---
 layout: post
 title: Idea Books
+description: I've been influenced by these artists.
+Their works are very cute and make me think.
 ---
 I've been influenced by these artists.
 Their works are very cute and make me think.